Ahimsa (1981 film)

 Ahimsa is a 1981 Malayalam-language political film directed by I. V. Sasi and written by T. Damodaran, starring Sukumaran, Mammootty, Ratheesh, Poornima Jayaram, Seema, Balan K. Nair, Mohanlal and Menaka in other supporting roles.
 The film won two Kerala State Film Awards, for Second Best Actor (Mammootty) and Best Editor (Narayanan).

 Plot

 Talks about the Hindu-Muslim politics and conflicts in Kerala which connects with triggered by some of the feudal lords.
-The movie urges the audience with the importance of non-violence.
+The movie advocates the importance of non-violence.